He didn't dream.

-'I'm still asleep,' he thought, and instantly was grateful that he wasn't dreaming about the past.
+'I'm still asleep,' he believed it to the point of happiness.
+He wasn't dreaming about the past.

 The other cell doors were closed.
 The hallway turned abruptly to the left after a few doors.

-He wasn't just dead – he had been sliced in two, and with a razor thin instrument that hadn't even tapered the edges of the clothing.
-Whatever had struck this blow, it had been sharp, and lightning fast.
+The MP wasn't just dead – he had been sliced in two by some razor-thin instrument that hadn't even tapered the edges of his clothing.
+Whatever had struck this blow, it was sharp and lightning quick.

 Already Cloud's mind was racing to the most horrifying possible explanations – the worst of which filled him with a hot panic.